openedx/edx-documentation/en_us/install_operations/source/installation/index.rst

 There are two possibilities for the version to install:

-* **Master** is the latest version of the code, newer even than what is running on edx.org.
+* **Master** is the latest version of the code.

 * A **Release** is a version of the code marked and tested for wide use.
-These are named alphabetically for trees: Juniper, Koa, Lilac, etc. Look for the most recent release if you're beginning a new installation.
+These are named alphabetically for trees: Sumac, Teak, Ulmo, etc. Look for the most recent release if you're beginning a new installation.

 You should choose master only if you will be modifying the code and